rpahu32323/RaspberryJuice/README.md

 Using this to play with minecraft and python on my personal server.

-See Original-README.md for information on the orginal mcpi package.
+See Original-README.md for information on the orginal RaspberryJuice package.